Skip to Main Content

 • Send an electronic copy (in Word or PDF file format) of the agenda to Lauren Carlton.

-The ULS secretary should capture meeting notes and send them to you for review.
-Once finalized, send the meeting notes to Lauren Carlton and ask the secretary to post them to ALA Connect.
+After the meeting, the ULS secretary should send draft meeting minutes for you to review.
+Once you have reviewed, invite review from the entire ULS Executive Committee.
+One finalized, send the meeting notes to Lauren Carlton and ask the secretary to post them to ALA Connect.

 Scheduling ULS committee and discussion group meetings